 Don’t get me wrong: I do want people to read what I write and to find value in it for their lives.
 And, if someone starts trolling me, it will undoubtedly make me start second-guessing myself.

-But, if it takes time to build an audience and maybe even more time to get paid for the hours I put into this thing, this is not a tragedy.
+But, if it takes time to build an audience, that is not a tragedy.

 If your calling is to make things, then you still have to make things in order to live out your highest creative potential—and also to remain sane.